-Among plans of young Chinese tenor Mingjie Lei are Beethoven IX. conducted by Jordi Savall in Cracow and Wroclaw, his debut at Deutsche Oper Berlin as Fenton in Falstaff as well as his debut at Vlaamse Opera in Antwerp as Ferrando in a new production of Così fan tutte as well as Don Narciso in Rossini's Il Turco in Italia and Ernesto in Don Pasquale in Zurich.
+Among plans of young Chinese tenor Mingjie Lei are his debut at Vlaamse Opera in Antwerp as Ferrando in a new production of Così fan tutte as well as Don Narciso in Rossini's Il Turco in Italia, Offenbach’s Barkouff and Ernesto in Don Pasquale in Zurich.

-In Stuttgart he appears during the current season in Der Prinz von Homburg, Cosi fan tutte, Iphigénie en Tauride, Die Zauberflöte und Don Pasquale.
+In Stuttgart he appears during the current season in Die Zauberflöte and Don Pasquale.

-In December 2019 and January 2020 he successfully performed Ernesto in new production of Don Pasquale at Zurich Opernhaus conducted by Enrique Mazzola and directed by Christof Loy.
+In October 2020 he gave his debut at Deutsche Oper Berlin as Fenton in Falstaff, in December 2019 and January 2020, he successfully performed Ernesto in new production of Don Pasquale at Zurich Opernhaus conducted by Enrique Mazzola and directed by Christof Loy.

 In summer 2019 he toured as Ferrando in Così fan tutte with musicAeterna and Teodor Currentzis perfoming in St. Petersburg, Vienna, Bremen and at the Lucerne Festival, where he also participated in a concert with Cecilia Bartoli.

 Mingjie Lei is the winner of the Song Prize and the only tenor finalist of the general competition Cardiff singer of the World 2019.

 Since the beginning of the 2018/19 season he belongs to the ensemble of Staatsoper Stuttgart, where his repertoire includes Don Pasquale, Der Prinz von Homburg, Iphigénie en Tauride, Ariadne auf Naxos, Così fan tutte and Die Zauberflöte.
 With State Opera Stuttgart he guested in Cologne with Ariadne auf Naxos.